sit-2021-int214/005-Disney-Hotstar/assignment/HW04/HW04_63130500070/REAMDE.md

 10   4.26       5 Numerical R~ "Co-authored~            1235 Hard~ 176.
 11   4.77       4 The Art of ~ "\"The bible~            3168 Hard~ 220.
 ```
+There are 11 the book that shows only Hardcover type and has  Number_Of_Pages more than 1000 .

 ##  :evergreen_tree: Part 4: Visualization with GGplot2